-The L-shaped kitchen plan is one of the most popular and classic layouts--and for good reason.
+The L-shaped kitchen plan is one of the most popular and most classic layouts, for good reason.
 It is a highly flexible design that can be adapted to many sizes and styles of kitchens.
 Plus, it is one of the most ergonomically correct kitchen designs.

-Though average kitchen size has increased over the last few decades, most kitchens do not have the capacity to handle the multiple islands, peninsulas, and acres of countertop space so often featured in lifestyle magazines and remodeling reality shows.
+While the average kitchen size has increased over the last few decades, most kitchens do not have the capacity to handle the multiple islands, peninsulas, and acres of countertop space so often featured in lifestyle magazines and remodeling reality shows.
 By contrast, an L layout can fit perfectly into 10-by-10-foot kitchen, which is considered the benchmark of kitchen cost estimation for cabinets and counters.

 An L-shaped kitchen also provides a lot design flexibility.
 Cooks love this basic layout, as it reduces the walking time between kitchen stations.
-The L-shaped kitchen practically comes with the ergonomically efficient kitchen triangle (fridge, stove, and sink in a triangular array) practically built into it.Continue to 2 of 6 below.
+It makes it very easy to create an ergonomically efficient kitchen triangle, with the fridge, stove, and sink in a triangular arrangement.Continue to 2 of 6 below.

 02 of 06